Long-CLIP: Unlocking the Long-Text Capability of CLIP: Experiments

 \subsection{Comparing with CLIP Model}

 We compare our model with CLIP in the above three different downstream tasks.
 The interpolation ratio $\lambda_{2}$ in knowledge-stretching is set 4, extending the maximum input length to 248.

-To evaluate the scalability of our method, we also fine-tune CLIP VIT-L/14 model using our knowledge-preserved stretching of positional embedding and primary component matching strategy as well.
+To evaluate the scalability of our method, we also fine-tune CLIP ViT-L/14 model using our knowledge-preserved stretching of positional embedding and primary component matching strategy as well.

 Moreover, we also compare with a direct fine-tuning method discussed in Sec.~\ref{sec:intro}, which simply interpolates each position with a fixed ratio $\lambda_{1} = 3$ and only apply (long text, image) pairs in training.
-The training dataset, total training epochs and the hyper-parameter settings are the same.

 The detailed result is shown in Tab.~\ref{tab:longretrieval}, Tab.~\ref{tab:retrieval}, and Tab.~\ref{tab:classification}, which shows that our method outperforms our baseline in most aspects.
-Specifically, for more fine-grained task, \ie short or long text-image retrieval, both image and text feature extracted have to represent more detailed information of multiple attributes to distinguish from other similar candidates.
-Therefore, our fine-tuned model can significantly improve performance.
-For coarse-grained classification tasks, our method does not suffer from significant performance degradation like the simple approach thanks to our interpolation and training strategies, which help keep its short-text capability.
-This will be further discussed in Sec.~\ref{sec:4.3}
+Specifically, for fine-grained task, \ie short or long text-image retrieval, both image and text feature extracted can represent more detailed information of multiple attributes to distinguish from other similar candidates.
+Therefore, our model can significantly improve performance.
+For coarse-grained classification tasks, our method doesn't suffer from significant performance degradation like the simple approach thanks to our interpolation and training strategies.
+This will be discussed in Sec.~\ref{sec:4.3}